Virender Sehwag

 During the 2006 West Indies tour, Sehwag narrowly missed out on scoring a century in the opening session of the Second Test in St Lucia, ending with 99 at the interval.[78]
 He went on to compile 180 in just 190 balls, and also collected four wickets for the match to be named man of the match.[79]
 Although Sehwag had collected more than 50 wickets in ODIs, he was substantially used as a Test bowler for the first time on the West Indies tour, taking nine wickets in the first two Test matches when he was used in the absence of off-spinner Harbhajan Singh as India opted to only use one specialist spinner.[80]He had previously only three wickets at Test level [7].
 He was also fined in the First Test for excessive appealing.[81]

 Poor form saw Sehwag being dropped from the Test team in 2007.
-In December 2007, he was recalled for India's tour of Australia after being omitted form the list of probables,[82] amid calls for his return by several commentators, most notably Ian Chappell[83]
+In December 2007, he was recalled for India's tour of Australia after being omitted form the list of probables,[82] amid calls for his return by several commentators, most notably Ian Chappell.
+[83]

 Though he was omitted from the team for the first two matches, both of which India lost, he was picked for the third Test at the WACA in Perth after scoring a century in a tour match against the ACT Invitational XI.[84]
 He played a key part in India's victory, making 72 runs at a brisk pace and taking 2 crucial wickets[85] He scored a match-saving 151 in the second innings of the fourth Test in Adelaide.
 This was his first century in the second innings of a test match, and was notable in that he rejected his usual, aggressive batting style in favour of a more defensive approach which was the need of the hour.[86]